chrisi96fan/Prolific-Study-Fetcher/README.md

 pip install -r requirements.txt

+# Tesseract OCR:

+This script uses the text recognition software tesseract ocr to join studies on the prolific dashboard.

+You can download it under [tesseract ocr](https://github.com/tesseract-ocr/tesseract)

 # Automation Setup (Windows)

 This script is triggered via a scheduled task in Windows Task Scheduler: